gubFS/pogo-blend/docs/custom_map_settings.rst

 Custom Map settings
 ===================

-The Custom Map settings can be accessed in the Collection panel in the Properties Inspector whenever the Collection named 'CustomMap' is selected.
+The Custom Map settings can be accessed in the Collection panel in the Properties Inspector whenever the Collection named 'CustomMap' is selected, or any of it's subcollections.

 Map Information
 ---------------